jhpyle/docassemble/_docs/config.md

 If this directive is not set, the value of `root` will be used to create URLs to uploaded files and static files.

+## google

+If you have a Google API key, for example for using the Google Geocoder, you can include it as follows:

+{% highlight yaml %}
+google:
+  api key: UIJGeyD-23aSdgSE34gEGRg3GDRGdrge9z-YUia
+{% endhighlight %}

 ## voicerss

 If the special variable `speak_text` is set to `True`, **docassemble**